sreenaths/spiderman/BUILD_README.md

 ## Building SpiderMan Dataset

-Following scripts must help you to build SpiderMan from the original Spider data.
+Following must help you to build SpiderMan from the original Spider data.

 ### 1. Download the Spider.zip